 Analgesics, antiemetics, and fluid replacement can be used to relieve symptoms.

-For long-term prophylaxis, attenuated androgens (eg, stanozolol 2 mg po tid, danazol 200 mg po tid) are used to stimulate hepatic C1 inhibitor synthesis.
+For long-term prophylaxis, attenuated androgens (eg, stanozolol 2 mg orally 3 times a day, danazol 200 mg orally 3 times a day) are used to stimulate hepatic C1 inhibitor synthesis.
 This treatment may be less effective for the acquired form.
 C1 inhibitor is effective but expensive.

 Short-term prophylaxis is indicated before high-risk procedures (eg, dental or airway procedures) if C1 inhibitor is not available to treat an acute attack.
-Patients are usually given attenuated androgens 5 days before the procedure until 2 days afterward.
-If C1 inhibitor is available, some experts advocate giving it 1 h before high-risk procedures rather than attenuated androgens for short-term prophylaxis.
+Patients are usually given attenuated androgens (eg, danazol, stanozolol) 5 days before the procedure until 2 days afterward.
+If C1 inhibitor is available, some experts advocate giving it 1 hour before high-risk procedures rather than attenuated androgens for short-term prophylaxis.

-Onset is usually during childhood or adolescence (hereditary) or during later adulthood (acquired), often in patients with a neoplastic or an autoimmune disorder.
+Onset is usually during childhood or adolescence for hereditary angioedema or during later adulthood for acquired angioedema, often in patients with a neoplastic or an autoimmune disorder.